nzhang95/ECO395M/exercise1/exercise1.md

 Compared to that, the curve of daily rental pattern in non-working days are much more smooth.

-1. Plot C: a faceted bar plot showing average ridership during the 8 AM hour by weather situation code, faceted according to whether it is a working day or not.
+#### C) Plot C: a faceted bar plot showing average ridership during the 8 AM hour by weather situation code, faceted according to whether it is a working day or not.

 <img src="2-3.png" width="250px" style="display: block; margin: auto;" />